 It is also important to understand a mutual plan is not a to-do list.
 Yes, it includes activities to be done, but those items are listed to achieve a greater goal.
 The intention is to validate a prospect’s confidence in their buying decision.
 And for you, as the sales rep, to serve as a guideline to deliver as promised.

 What to include in a mutual plan

 A clear summary of the prospect’s business issue.
-Outline a summary of their challenges and problems, and the solution they need.
+Outline a summary of their challenges and problems and the solution they need.
 More specifically, this summary is a confirmation and reiteration of the language and wording that your prospect has actually used.
 What’s important is that both of you have the same expectations and understanding of why the prospect needs to partner with you for their purchase.

-Confirm your value proposition.
+Confirm customer-specific value.
 Note how your company is uniquely qualified to resolve the prospect’s most pressing issues.
-The focus is on thevalueyour solution provides to the company, not a laundry list of your service or product features.
-While a mutual plan is part of the sales process, it is not intended to be a stealth sales pitch.
+The focus is on the value your solution provides to the company, not a laundry list of your service or product features.
+While a mutual plan is part of the sales process, it is not the place to fall into the trap of feature dumping.

 Show an understanding of the prospect’s decision-making process.
-An effective mutual plan includes remarks on your understanding of the company’s purchasing criteria and procurement process.
-By outlining what’s required to gain a purchase order, there is less ambiguity on how to move forward once a decision is made.
-To ensure they are both aware and involved, also confirm who within the organization has the power to sign off on purchase orders and sales contracts.
+An effective mutual plan includes your understanding of the company’s purchasing criteria and procurement process.
+By outlining what’s required and all parties involved, there is less ambiguity on how to move forward once a decision is made.
+To ensure all the bases are covered, confirm who has the power to sign off on purchase orders and sales contracts.

-Sell with Value!
+As always, Sell with Value

 Searching for more on this topic?
 Listen to the on-demand webinar: Get On the Same Page: Align Your Close with Your Prospect’s Buying Timeline.